ByGregMarine/bygregmarine.com/content/pages/vitamin-g/chapter-013/index.md

 - Introduce the concept of a "future self" and explain how it can be a motivating force for personal growth and development.
 - Preview the structure of the chapter and what readers can expect to gain from reading it.

+Sometime in my mid to late twenties, my dad invited my brother, brother-in-law, and myself on a quick mountain bike trip.
+My dad had been riding for years and wanted to take his three sons out on the trails.
+My brother was in pretty good shape.
+However, my brother-in-law and I weren't in the best of shape physically.
+So, dad took us on the easiest trail available at Brown County State Park near Nashville, Indiana.
+I'll say it was a pretty easy trail.
+But deep down, I have to admit that I was still quite anxious about it!
+Having spent years in the tech field, eating tons of junk food, and drinking quite a bit of Mountain Dew, to say I was out of shape was an extreme understatement!

+One of my dad's buddies, Cool Dude Ron, joined us for this adventure.
+One of Cool Dude Ron's pieces of advice was to look about 15 feet ahead of you on the trail to see what was ahead and prepare for it.
+Doing so helps you see the hills, valleys, and turns throughout the trail in plenty of time to know how you should handle what is just head.
+Do not look straight down and do not look so far ahead that you miss what you are about to come across.
+For the first part of the trail, I found it quite easy to follow this advice.
+But then I came to a narrow rock formation that I had to cross.
+My gaze quickly focused on that narrow target so that I would not miss it.
+All of a sudden, my bike and I were no longer moving forward!
+I crashed right into a tree just on the other side of those rocks.

 ## Section 1: Recognizing Your Future Self
 - Define what a future self is and why it's important to have one.
 - Discuss the benefits of having a clear vision of your future self, such as increased motivation and direction.